-Students get to experience many different sides of London by being provided with walking tours of different neighborhoods in London, from their own neighborhood in South Kensington to some of the oldest parts of Central London.
-Group visits occur to various sites of historical, cultural, or religious importance.
-Some examples of visits in the past include Parliament Square, a football (soccer) match, visits to war memorials, and Fazl Mosque.
+Students get to experience many different sides of London by being provided with walking tours of different neighborhoods in London, from their own neighborhood in Bloomsbury to some of the oldest parts of Central London.
+Each group will visit various sites of historical, cultural, or religious importance.
+Some examples of visits in the past include Parliament Square, a football (soccer) match, horse racing at Epsom or Ascot, a rugby match, visits to war memorials and country estates, and Fazl Mosque.
 Even while still in the classroom, students experience culture in the British Life and Culture class.

-Students are provided with a membership to the University of London Imperial College student union, which provides access to a restaurant, pub, library, recreation rooms, and many student clubs.
+Students are provided with a membership to the University of London student union, which provides access to UCL cafes and restaurants, a bar, library, recreation rooms, and many student clubs.
 The union is very near the London Centre.

 Around the middle of each term, there is a week-long break in courses and academic commitments of the program.
 This time is left open for more extensive student travel independent of the program.
 This time for travel often leads to some of the most fantastic experiences students have during their term abroad.
 London lends itself to easily accessible destinations throughout the United Kingdom, the rest of Europe, and beyond and students have a week to take full advantage of these.
 Whether it be visiting another major city of Europe, backpacking through the Highlands of Scotland, or whisking off to North Africa or Mount Athos in Greece, these opportunities for travel are one of the fundamental ways in which students personalize and make their study abroad experience uniquely their own.